 - Paraphrase.
 One way to develop empathy and practice active listening is by paraphrasing.
 The listener repeats the essence of the message spoken by the communicator using their own words.
 This demonstrates that the listener is actively concentrating on the message the communicator is trying to convey.
 Paraphrasing can be the most challenging Active Listening technique to perfect as it requires skill as well as discipline.
 TIP: Record your paraphrase using your smartphone.
 Then share it with your colleague and ask, “Is this an accurate paraphrase?”
 It works.

 - Reflected emotions.
 Another tool leadership development coaching utilizes to teach active active listening involves reflecting the feelings of the communicator.
 This type of active listening establishes an emotional rapport between the communicator and the listener.
-Be careful with this technique.
+Be careful when using this technique.
 Emotions describe another person’s state (e.g., mad, sad, glad, happy, or….)
 Judgements or opinions are not the same as emotions.
 Be careful to state emotions only (not judgements) when reflecting emotions to another person.
 TIP: State something like, “If I understand you correctly you are feeling _____ emotion because of ______ action.
 Is that accurate?”

 - Reflected meaning.
 Another way to establish rapport between a leader and a colleague, or between a speaker and listener, is through reflected meaning.
 Reflected meaning focuses on the factual message of the speaker instead of the emotional communication.
 As an example, use data or facts to build your case.
 Like a lawyer.
 State the facts, only the facts, and include numbers, dates, details.
 The result of repeating those factual details is that i the listener nods their head, as if confirming understanding with the speaker.
 TIP: Some leadership coaches practice reflected meaning using a communication script such as “When ____ (action) occurs, you feel ______ (emotion) and want to do _____ (new behavior or action).
-Is that accurate?.”
+Is that accurate?”

 - Summative reflection.
 Finally, summative reflection includes a confirmation of the message content.
 Summative reflection can be the most difficult type of active listening to exercise but the power of summative reflection is that it strengthens interpersonal ties and promotes efficiency in the communication process.
 Summative reflection combines the elements of paraphrasing, reflected meaning and reflected emotion and requires the listener to incorporate personal views into the communicator’s message.
 TIP: Take notes when coaching someone, so that you can accurately summarize the essential details and validate the leader’s concerns.

-Communication problems abound.
-The #1 complaint from leaders and managers is “poor communication.”
-Today, effective communication is more important than ever and developing active listening skills is a necessity in all aspects of your professional and personal life..
 Active listening can be taught, and can be coached.
 Active listening helps leaders to build relationships, solve problems, resolve conflicts and improve accuracy.